wireless90/ProcessInjector.NET/README.md

 # Getting ThreadContext

-The `ThreadContext` contains useful information like the location of the `EntryPoint` or `ImageBase`.
+The `ThreadContext` contains useful information like the values of the `EntryPoint` or `ImageBase`.
 These information can easily be obtained from the PE File itself, but it might not always be accurate due to [Address Space Layout Randomization](https://en.wikipedia.org/wiki/Address_space_layout_randomization).

-Hence we need to get these values once the process has been loaded, in our case, once the process is stalled in the `SUSPENDED` state.
+Hence we need to get these values dynamically, once the process has been loaded, in our case, once the process `notepad++.exe` is stalled in the `SUSPENDED` state.

 So now how do we get the `ThreadContext`?